 That simple statement is as true today as ever.

-Our first and arguably our most important step is: definition of our strategic goals.
+Our first, and arguably our most important, step is: the definition of our strategic goals.

 A strategic goal is used in our marketing planning to define our desired “end-state”.
 That end-state may occur in 3 months, 6 months or any period of time you choose when defining your performance metrics.

 Some example goals that you could use when developing your strategic video marketing plan could include:

 - Increase new lead acquisitions by X% or X number

 - Increase current customer retention rates by Y%